Aiven-Open/kio/docs/pages/goals.rst

 Primary goals
 -------------

-- Provide correct and typing-friendly models for the entirety of the Kafka protocol, by generating from Kafka's schema spec.
+- Provide correct and typing-friendly models for the entirety of the Apache Kafka® Protocol, by generating from the upstream schema specification.
 - Expose user-friendly APIs for serializing and parsing protocol messages.

 Secondary goals